20 Smart Money Lessons You Should Always Remember

 Automate Savings

 On the 1st and 15th of the month, transfer money to savings.
 Or for each paycheck.
+Over time, automatic savings grow without the temptation to spend.
+This lesson is about building strong habits that support your goals.

 Understand Financial Terminology